 This course aims to prepare students to be numerate in the real world.
-Focus will be on preparing students for Numeracy Unit Standards.
+The focus will be on preparing students for the Numeracy Corequisite and on strengthening mathematical reasoning.

-Recommended Entry Criteria: In consultation with your teacher, this course is suitable for students who have not yet passed the Numeracy co-requisite for NCEA Level 1.
+Recommended Entry Criteria: In consultation with your Year 10 teacher, this course is suitable for students who have not yet passed the Numeracy co-requisite for NCEA Level 1.